 In the event of a termination of employment prior to the end of a fiscal year, the incentive bonus otherwise payable to a participant for the fiscal year is adjusted as follows.
-If a participant ceases to be a participant before the end of any fiscal year and more than six months after the beginning of such fiscal year because of death, or normal or early retirement under the Company's retirement plan, as then in effect, or total disability under the Company's long-term disability plan, an award is paid to the participant or the participant's beneficiary after the end of such fiscal year prorated as follows: the award, if any, for such fiscal year is equal to 100% of the incentive bonus that the participant would have received if the participant had been a participant during the entire fiscal year, multiplied by the ratio of the participant's full months as a participant during that fiscal year to the 12 months in that fiscal year.
-If an employee ceases to be a participant during any fiscal year, or prior to actual receipt of the award for a previous fiscal year, because of the participant's termination of employment for any reason other than as described above, the participant is not entitled to any award for such fiscal year.
+If a participant ceases to be a participant before the end of any fiscal year and more than six months after the beginning of such fiscal year because of death, or normal or early retirement under the Company's retirement plan, as then in effect, or total disability under the Company's long-term disability plan, an award is paid to the participant or the participant's beneficiary after the end of such fiscal year prorated as follows: the award, if any, for such fiscal year is equal to 100% of the incentive bonus that the participant would have received if the participant had been a participant during the entire fiscal year, ultiplied by the ratio of the participant's full months as a participant during that fiscal year, because of the participant's termination of employee ceases to be a participant during any fiscal year, or prior to actual receipt of the award for a previous fiscal year, because of the participant's termination of employee to any award for such fiscal year.